jlevente/MiamiOSM-buildings/Import_Tutorial.md

 ### Combining data layers

-- Run the Validator and check for potential conflicts in each layer.
+- Run the Validator (in the Validation Results window) and check for potential conflicts in each layer.
 Try to solve them.
 - Select both layers in JOSM and merge them via **`Right click`** -> **`Merge`**.
 Target layer should be **`mia_building_####.osm`**.
 This step combines the 2 layers.
 You have to be very careful from this step on as now you have overlapping buildings.
 - Buildings in the import set will always have `ref:miabld` (and `ref:miaaddr` for addresses) tags.
 You can use these to decide the origin of a building)